nxthongbk/GroveSensor/README.md

-# Integrate Grove Sensors, Actuators with MangoH and Grove IoT Expansion Card
+# Integrate Grove sensors, actuators with MangoH and Grove IoT Expansion Card

-This project demonstrates how to integrate Grove Sensor with sensors, actuators MangoH and Grove IoT Exapansion Card.
+This project demonstrates how to integrate Grove sensors, actuators with MangoH Yellow and Grove IoT Expansion Card.

 ## Prerequisites